Last updated February 2026

 The Fish Bar offers good value for holidaying families, with a dedicated children’s menu doing smaller portions of classics like cod and chips for £6, or fish cake and chips for just £3.50.
 For dessert, the pineapple fritter with ice cream provides a perfectly retro ending to your meal.

-Take your paper-wrapped, gently greased bundle to the beach and enjoy it the proper way – with wooden fork in hand, watching the waves roll in.
+Take your paper-wrapped, gently greased bundle to the beach and enjoy it the way it should be done – with wooden fork in hand, watching the waves roll in.
 Just watch out for the seagulls; they know quality when they see it too.
 And don’t forget to bring cash – they’re as old-school in their payment methods as they are in their aesthetic.

 Website: 78 Middle St, Deal CT14 6HL